 Conflict of interest

 Authors must disclose any potential conflict of interest which might have influenced the validity of the research.
-These include among others negotiated research for other parties, receiving honoraria, employment and consultancies, paid testimony and patent applications.
+These include negotiated research for other parties, receiving honoraria, employment and consultancies, paid testimony and patent applications.
 ADMET and DMPK follows ICMJ recommendations.
-Please read and follow their instructions before submitting manuscript in ADMET and DMPK.
+Please read and follow their instructions before submitting a manuscript in ADMET and DMPK.

 Statement on Informed Consent